UniReg: A Universal Model for Controllable CT Image Registration: Experimental Results and Analysis

-We employ a pre-trained SAM model that produces a $128$-dimensional global embedding and a local embedding for each voxel.
-To ensure compatibility in dimensions, we perform linear interpolation to resize the global feature map to match the dimensions of the local feature map.
-Subsequently, we apply L2 normalization to the feature embeddings.
-The resized global feature map is then concatenated with the local feature map and the original images along the channel dimension.
+For UniReg (CNN), we employ a pre-trained SAM model to extract a $128$-dimensional global embedding and voxel-wise local embeddings.
+To ensure dimensional compatibility, the global embedding is linearly interpolated to the spatial resolution of the local embeddings.
+We then apply $L_2$ normalization to the extracted feature embeddings.
+The resized global feature map, local feature map, and original image are concatenated along the channel dimension and fed into UniReg.

-To eliminate irrelevant regions and streamline subsequent processing, we truncated the HU values in each scan to the range of $[-800, +400]$ and linearly normalized them to the range of $[-1, +1]$.
-The stochastic gradient descent (SGD) algorithm with a momentum of 0.99 was employed as the optimizer.
-The learning rate was initially set to $5e-5$, with a maximum iteration at $120k$.